QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 plt.show()
 ```

+- Steady-State Value of Capital Stock
+  - The steady-state value of the capital stock remains unaffected.
+  - This follows from the fact that $g$ disappears from the steady state version of the Euler equation ({eq}eq:diff_second_steady).

+- Gradual Reduction in Consumption
+  - Consumption begins to decline gradually before time $T$ due to increased government consumption.
+  - Households reduce consumption to offset government spending, which is financed through increased lump-sum taxes.
+  - The competitive economy signals households to consume less through an increase in the stream of lump-sum taxes.
+  - Households, caring about the present value rather than the timing of taxes, experience an adverse wealth effect on consumption, leading to an immediate response.

+- Effect on Capital Stock:
+    - Capital gradually accumulates between time $0$ and $T$ due to increased savings.
+    - After time $T$, capital stock gradually decreases.
+    - This temporal variation in capital stock smooths consumption over time, driven by the consumption-smoothing motive.

 Let's write the procedures above into a function that runs the solver and draw the plots for a given model

 ```{code-cell} ipython3